View Our Interactive Map →

 Project Objectives

-The project objectives for the N/M20 Cork to Limerick have been developed by the project team.
-The project objectives were established following a review of the problems and opportunities on the transport networks linking Cork and Limerick as well as specific policies and plans for the region.
+The project objectives for the N/M20 Cork to Limerick Project have been developed by the project team.
+Initially the objectives were established following a review of the problems and opportunities on the transport networks linking Cork and Limerick as well as specific policies and plans for the region.
+Since then, they have been subject to updating at each phase of project development to best match emerging policies and appraisal guidance.
+Notably “Transport Appraisal Guidance” was published in 2023 requiring fresh criteria to be used in the ongoing appraisal of projects.
+The evolution of the specific N/M20 objectives is recorded here.

 To enable national and regional planning policies, particularly those supporting the National Strategic Outcomes of the National Planning Framework to promote balanced regional development, through enhanced population and economic growth.